FOREX-Euro holds breath on Italy, draws support from German deal

 The centre-right bloc, made up of former prime minister Silvio Berlusconi’s Forza Italia, and the far-right League and Brothers of Italy, is set to win most seats but is seen falling some way short of an absolute majority.

-With full results not due for many hours, market reaction has been limited but investors are likely to take fright at any suggestion the 5-Star could form a coalition with the right-wing League.
+With full results not expected for a few hours or more, market reaction has been limited so far but investors are likely to take fright at any suggestion the 5-Star could form a coalition with the right-wing League.

 “On the whole, the results appeared to be in line with prior polls.
 The focus now is whether the League will become the biggest party in the centre-right bloc.
 In that case, there’s a chance the bloc could fall apart,” said Hideki Kishida, senior analyst at Nomura Securities.